vmware/etcd-diagnosis/README.md

 Note that `report` is the only online command that requires a running etcd cluster.
 All other commands are offline and should be executed only when all etcd instances are stopped.
+The tool is expected to be executed on one of the nodes hosting etcd.

 - Online commands
   - [report](#report)